isw-kudos/huddo-docs/docs/boards/howto/admin/revoke-users.md

 # Revoke Users

 When a user leaves the organisation, you may want to deactivate their current login sessions with Boards.
-You may also need to remove their private information (name, email and images) from the Boards database.
+You may also need to remove their private information (name, email and image) from the Boards database.
 This can be achieved with the following steps:

 1. Open `Admin Settings`, then your `Organisation`